 The purpose of this exercise is to investigate the performance of basic point-to-point MPI operations on ARCHER.
-You are given a simple ping-pong code that exchanges messages of increasing size between two ranks then prints out the average time taken and the bandwidth over a large number of repetitions.
+You are given a simple ping-pong code that exchanges messages of increasing size between two MPI ranks, and prints out the average time taken and the bandwidth over a large number of repetitions.
 With this code you can investigate how the following factors affect the performance:

-- different underlying protocols for different message sizes; - different communication hardware (e.g. the ARIES interconnect or memory copies); - different NUMA regions within a node (if any ARCHER only has one per node); - different MPI send modes (e.g. synchronous vs. buffered vs. ready); - different MPI data-types (e.g. contiguous or strided data).
+- different underlying protocols for different message sizes; - different communication hardware (e.g. the ARIES interconnect or memory copies); - different NUMA regions within a node; - different MPI send modes (e.g. synchronous vs. buffered); - different MPI datatypes (e.g. contiguous or strided data).